Why Do I Compare Myself to Others

 • “I should be further ahead by now.”

-• “Other people my age are doing better.”
+• "Other people my age already have what I want."

 • “I’m not where I’m supposed to be.”